bkelemen-pitech/my-potential-palm-tree/Docs/Document/TreateDocument.md

   "status":"error"
 }
 ```
-> Obs: the agency_id and administrator_id is needed for the event DOC_TRAITE.
+> Obs: the agency_id, folder_id and administrator_id is needed for the event DOC_TRAITE.